Flow My Tears, the Policeman Said: Plot

 The novel is set in a dystopian version of 1988, following a Second Civil War which led to the collapse of the United States' democratic institutions.
 The National Guard ("nats") and US police force ("pols") reestablished social order through instituting a dictatorship, with a "Director" at the apex, and police marshals and generals as operational commanders in the field.
 Resistance to the regime is largely confined to university campuses, where radicalized former university students eke out a desperate existence in subterranean kibbutzim.
 Recreational drug use is widespread, and the age of consent has been lowered to 12.
 The black population has almost been rendered extinct.
 Most commuting is undertaken by personal aircraft, allowing great distances to be covered in little time.

 The novel begins with the protagonist, Jason Taverner, a singer, hosting his weekly TV show which has an audience of 30 million viewers.
 His special guest is his girlfriend Heather Hart, also a singer.
 Both Hart and Taverner are "Sixes", members of an elite class of genetically engineered humans.
 While leaving the studio, Taverner is telephoned by a former lover, who asks him to pay her a visit.
 When Taverner arrives at her apartment, the former lover attacks him by throwing a parasitic life-form at him.
 Although he manages to remove most of the life-form, parts of it are left inside him.
 After being rescued by Hart, he is taken to a medical facility.

 Waking up the following day in a seedy hotel with no identification, Taverner becomes worried, as failure to produce identification at one of the numerous police checkpoints would lead to imprisonment in a forced labor camp.
 Through a succession of phone calls made from the hotel to colleagues and friends who now claim not to know him, Taverner establishes that he is no longer recognized by the outside world.
 He soon manages to bribe the hotel's clerk into taking him to Kathy Nelson, a forger of government documents.
 However, Kathy reveals that both she and the clerk are police informants, and that the lobby clerk has placed a microscopic tracking device on him.
 She promises not to turn Taverner over to the police on the condition that he spend the night with her.
-Although he attempts to escape, Kathy confronts him again after he has successfully passed a police checkpoint using the forged identity cards.
+Although he attempts to escape, Kathy confronts him again after he successfully passes a police checkpoint using the forged identity cards.
 Feeling in her debt, he accompanies Kathy to her apartment block, where Inspector McNulty, Kathy's police handler, is waiting.
 McNulty has located Taverner via the tracking device the hotel lobby clerk placed on him, and instructs Taverner to come with him to the 469th Precinct police station so that further biometric identity checks can be performed.